Homeschooling a Disabled Child in New Zealand: Rights, Requirements, and When It Makes Sense

 First, send a formal written complaint to the school's Board of Trustees.
 State specifically what the school has failed to provide, cite the relevant legislation, and request a formal written response within ten working days.
 This creates a documented record and gives the school one more opportunity to respond before you exit.

-Second, contact the Ministry of Education regional office to ask about ORS continuity before withdrawal — not after.
+Second, contact the Ministry of Education regional office to ask about ORS and specialist-support continuity before withdrawal — not after.
 Get the answer in writing.
-If your child currently has or is awaiting ORS, understand the exact process for maintaining that support outside the school system before you make the roll change.
+If your child currently has or is awaiting ORS, understand the exact process and which school resources will not continue outside the school system before you make the roll change.

-The New Zealand Special Education Parent Rights Compass includes the full escalation pathway with template letters for each stage, so you can run a genuine enforcement campaign before making the decision to withdraw.
-Many families who come to homeschooling as a last resort find that the rights enforcement tools work — and that they never needed to leave at all.
+The New Zealand Special Education Parent Rights Compass includes the full escalation pathway with template letters for each stage, so you can run a documented enforcement campaign before making the decision to withdraw.
+Whether that resolves the problem depends on the facts, but it gives you a structured step to try before leaving the roll.

 When homeschooling is the right decision after all of this: apply for Section 38 exemption before withdrawing from enrolment, prepare a detailed educational programme for Ministry review, and build a record-keeping system from day one for ERO review.
 Home education can work well for children whose needs exceed what the school system is structured to provide.
 What it cannot do is substitute for the legal rights your child has while they are enrolled.